Liffey Valley

 Liffey Valley Shopping Centre is a shopping centre located in Dublin, Ireland which comprises 80 stores and 20 restaurants.
 The centre opened on and is located near the junction of the M50 motorway and N4 road closely surrounded by Lucan to the west, Palmerstown Village to the east and Clondalkin to the south.
 The centre was a scaled-down replacement for a much larger complex once mooted for the site, known as Quarryvale, the development of which was highly controversial.

 Tenants

-Anchor tenants at the centre are Ireland's largest Marks & Spencer & Boots, Dunnes Stores, Next,.
+Anchor tenants at the centre are Ireland's largest Marks & Spencer & Boots, Dunnes Stores, and Next.
 In 2010 large H&M and New Look fashions stores opened in the centre of the mall.
 The centre is home to Vue Dublin cinemas (formerly Ster Century Dublin).
 One of the anchor tenants at the time of opening was Ireland's only branch of C&A, which closed when the parent firm exited the UK market.
 This unit was taken by Dunnes Stores.